rossmoody/cryptocons/README.md

 1. **Logo**: Plain logomark icons
 2. **Badge**: Logomark icons contained in a shape that can be configured with different border radiuses from square to circle.

+---

-## Installation
+## Quick start

+For a detailed guide on Cryptocon component usage, [check out the website](https://www.cryptocons.io/how-to-use).
+To get started quickly and/or learn by inspecting, read on and check out the [CodeSandbox example](#).

-To install the package in your project run:
+### 1. Install the package in your project

 ```bash
 yarn add cryptocons